Saint Helena: Sport

 Historically, the St Helena Turf Club organised the island's first recorded sports events in 1818 with a series of horse races at Deadwood.
 Saint Helena has sent teams to a number of Commonwealth Games.
 Saint Helena is a member of the International Island Games Association.
 The Saint Helena cricket team made its debut in international cricket in Division Three of the African region of the World Cricket League in 2012.
 The Saint Helena football team first tournament was the 2019 Inter Games Football Tournament after which it was ranked tenth out of ten.

 The Governor's Cup is a yacht race between Cape Town and Saint Helena island, held every two years in December and January.

 In Jamestown a timed run takes place up Jacob's Ladder every year, with people coming from all over the world to take part.

+In February 2026, Croatian long-distance swimmer Dina Levačić became a first person to swim around the island; it took her 17 hours and 13 minutes to swim 48km distance.